nikic/llvm-project/llvm/docs/AliasAnalysis.rst

 The ``MayAlias`` response is used whenever the two pointers might refer to the same object.

-The ``PartialAlias`` response is used when the two memory objects are known to be overlapping in some way, regardless whether they start at the same address or not.

 The ``MustAlias`` response may only be returned if the two memory objects are guaranteed to always start at exactly the same location.
 A ``MustAlias``